JaneliaSciComp/pydantic-ome-ngff/docs/index.md

 # arrays will be named s0, s1, etc
 paths = [f's{idx}' for idx in range(len(shapes))]

-# regular 2x downsampling
+# downsampling by 2 in each axis
 scales = [
     [1.0, 2.0, 2.0, 2.0],
     [2.0, 4.0, 4.0, 4.0],
 ]

-# translation introduced by 2x downsampling
+# s0 is at the origin; s1 is at the offset induced by downsampling
 translations = [
     [0.0, 0.0, 0.0, 0.0],
     [0.5, 1.0, 1.0, 1.0]